elvinlimpin/c11-chatgpt/README.md

 c11-chatgpt % node assistant.js "Can you give me the history of the Turing Test?"
 Assistant is typing...

-The Turing Test, proposed by the British mathematician and computer scientist Alan Turing in 1950, ...
+The Turing Test, proposed by the British mathematician and computer scientist Alan Turing...
 ```
-_(Output may vary)_
+_(Assistant output may vary)_

 ### Adding system input
 You can add or change system input to the chat in order to specify that you are looking for coding assistance.